 Here, guests can experience authentic and modern Brazilian sophistication through a contemporary ambiance, refined cuisine, and warm service.
 The interior embraces clean lines and spaciousness, which mixes with award-winning architecture.

 Described as sleek, dramatic, and drop-dead gorgeous, the 56-room Emiliano encapsulates the modern Brazilian ethos.
 Land your chopper on the private helipad, escorted by service-oriented butlers, and head to the country’s first champagne and caviar bar, where more than 80 brands of bubbly and rare Beluga roe await you.

-Soak in the Japanese hot baths before taking a shiatsu massage at the spa, and then take a table at the hotel’s namesake Italian restaurant for homemade pasta and organic, locally sourced produce.
-The fashion houses and galleries along Oscar Freire, São Paulo’s version of Rodeo Drive, lie just beyond the lobby’s window wall.
+Soak in the Japanese hot baths before taking a shiatsu massage at the spa.
+Then, take a table at the hotel’s namesake Italian restaurant for homemade pasta and organic, locally sourced produce.
+The fashion houses and galleries, along with Oscar Freire, São Paulo’s version of Rodeo Drive, lie just beyond the lobby’s window wall.

 6. Four Seasons Hotel Casa Medina Bogota

 The landmark 1946 building of Four Seasons Hotel Casa Medina Bogota was designed by Colombian artist-architect Santiago Medina Mejia and is one of the best luxury hotels in Bogota.
 The building has been declared a cultural monument, its stoned columns, brick walls, beamed ceilings and contemporary furnishings.

 This hotel has some of the most quietly elegant rooms in the city, complete with beamed ceilings, hand-carved wooden furnishings, and fireplaces to cozy up to.
 No two rooms are alike.
 This is also a very small Four Seasons hotel.
 A boutique hotel with just 62 rooms.